RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 It only runs a couple of minutes at a time...not much time to insure it is safe.
 It has passed all SCTA-BNI and AMA/FIM inspections and Bryan Stock, filling in for Mike Geokan, has got all three licenses 150, 175 and 200 mph and is cleared for long course at Bonneville.

 With Brother Speed's Bryan Stock in the seat it held a 200 mph record at Bonneville in "low boost" testing.
 We held Bryan to 4800 rpm to let him get a 200 mph SCTA-BNI record.
 It has run 214 mph with just 9 psi of boost.
 Next step up was installing more advanced electronics with FBW and Traction Control and 230-250 mph.
-We briefling ran the bike up to 345 hp.
+We briefly ran the bike up to 345 hp but course conditions were terrible.
+The salt is gone.

 We left the project, removing our Pectel Cosworth SQ6M electronics in 2017.
 No one wanted to test...just attend.